popovicialinc/gama/README.md

 <details>
 <summary><b>Is it safe?
 Will it trip Knox?</b></summary>
-Absolutely!
+GAMA is <b>100% Knox-safe</b> and warranty-friendly.
 It leverages official ADB commands - no system hacks, no root, and no bootloader unlocking.
-It is <b>100% Knox-safe</b> and warranty-friendly.
 </details>

 <details>